falzm/instafeed/README.md

 ## Usage

-`instafeed` expects the `IG_LOGIN` and `IG_PASSWORD` environment variables set to your Instagram login and password respectively, and the username of the Instagram user provided as argument, and prints the RSS feed on the standard output.
+`instafeed` expects the `IG_LOGIN` and `IG_PASSWORD` environment variables set to your Instagram login and password respectively, and the username of the Instagram user provided as argument.
+On successful execution, it prints the resulting RSS feed on the standard output.

 Example: